AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 </div>
 </section><!-- /#table-of-contents -->

+Summary: Digests can be slow, the standard directives trigger them often.
+Use more perf orientated directives

 Summary: Digests can be slow.
 They happen often.
 Local digests are better.
 But you need something else to get the real performance edge

+The larger your angular app, the slower it gets.
+Watchers in enterprise apps can easily creep over 1,000 and dirty checking (digests) can take 10ms or longer.
+If a few digests occur within close proximity of each other or are triggered one after another, this will cause the UI to freeze and the app to become unresponsive.

+One way to solve this is to reduce the amount of rootscope digests happening in the application.

+> Triggers of rootscope digest:
+>
+> * User events (ng-keypress, ng-keydown, ng-click, etc)
+> * $q service
+> * $http service
+> * $timeout
+> * $evalAsync
+> * during animations
+> * and manually triggered ($apply, $digest)

 <figure>
     <img src="{{ site.url }}/images/fng-directives/scope-tree.gif" alt="Scope tree">
     <figcaption>Angular's scope tree.
-Every scope is visited on a digest to check watchers</figcaption>
+On a rootscope digest Every scope is visited and every watcher checked.
+Angular's dirty checking mechanism, it checks all the scopes in the app, calling every watcher to see if any data has been modified.</figcaption>
 </figure>
-The core of angular's dirty checking mechanism, it checks all the scopes in the app, calling every watcher to see if any data has been modified.

-With a good JIT JS engine and decent hardware spec, you would expect a complete digest to take less than a millisecond for small apps.

-In large enterprise apps with over 1,000 watchers.
-It can creep above 10ms or more.
-This is a long time to halt the browser and with other tasks occurring on the same thread, such as rendering, it will cause application performance to dip below 60fps.

-* User events (ng-keypress, ng-keydown, ng-click, etc)
-* $q service
-* $http service
-* $timeout
-* $evalAsync
-* during animations
-* and manually triggered ($apply, $digest)
+### Not everything requires a rootscope digest

+When building larger apps, code is separated into [modules](/a-better-module-structure-for-angular/).
+Changes inside that module often have no side effects on other modules on the same page.
+In this case a full digest cycle isn't needed.
+It is better to trigger via explicit [APIs](/a-better-module-structure-for-angular/#api) between large modules in the app.

+### When digests become a problem

-It is very easy for many $rootscope digests to compound together to bring the UI to a halt.
-An example is below, again based on a real production component.
-Here we have a live search component, it is an input field that performs a live search and displays the results in a list:
+Take an example of a live search component.
+It is an input field that performs a live search and displays the results in a list after every keypress.

-Digests may seem infrequent, but they are triggered by many things:

 {% highlight html %}
 {% raw %}